AcademySoftwareFoundation/OpenColorIO/docs/guides/authoring/overview.rst

 * :ref:`config-displays-views` -- This section defines how color spaces should be viewed.
 * :ref:`config-looks` -- Looks are transforms used to adjust colors, such as to apply a creative effect.
-* :ref:`config-colorspaces` -- This section defines the universe of color space encodings available within the config.
+* :ref:`config-colorspaces` -- This section defines the scene-referred color space encodings available within the config.
+* :ref:`config-display-colorspaces` -- This section defines the display-referred color space encodings available within the config.
+* :ref:`config-named-transforms` -- Named Transforms are a way to provide transforms that do not have a fixed relationship to a specific reference space, such as a utility curve.

 A collection of :ref:`config-transforms` is provided for use in the various sections of the config file.